-Curricular Practical Training (CPT) is training (internships, practicums, etc.) expected of all students who are completing a specific program of study.
-Because it is part of the educational program, the US government allows F-1 students to participate even though that status does not normally permit off-campus employment.
+Curricular Practical Training (CPT) is training (internships, practicums, etc.) expected of all students who are completing a specific program of study or are enrolled in a course requiring an internship.
+Because it is part of the educational program, the US government allows F-1 students to participate even though that status does not normally permit off-campus employment/internship.
 You must remain enrolled in the internship course for the duration of your training and CPT is only allowed during the duration of the course.
-If you drop the course, your CPT becomes invalid.
+There are exceptions for the summer semester.
+If you drop the course, your CPT is no longer valid.

-While participating in CPT, you must continue to enroll in a full course of study and otherwise maintain your status.
+While participating in CPT, you must be enrolled continuously in a full course of study and otherwise maintain your status.

-• You must have a training position offer to apply for CPT because the authorization is position specific.
+• You must have an internship offer to apply for CPT because the authorization is internship/position specific.
 You may not change your training position without obtaining a new CPT authorization.

-• The number of hours you are allowed to work while on CPT is determined by your educational program requirements.
+• The number of hours you are allowed to complete an internship/work while on CPT is determined by your educational program or course requirements.

 • Part-time CPT authorization is 20 hours per week or less.
 Full-time CPT is over 20 hours.